malcommac/SwiftRichString/README.md

 <a name="ib"/>

 ## Assign style using Interface Builder
-SwiftRichString can be used also via Interface Builder; `UILabel`, `UITextView` and `UIButton` has three different properties:
+SwiftRichString can be used also via Interface Builder.

+- `UILabel`
+- `UITextView`
+- `UITextField`

+has three additional properties:

-- `styleName: String`: you can set it to render the text already set via Interface Builder with a style registered globally before the parent view of the UI control is loaded.
+- `styleName: String` (available via IB): you can set it to render the text already set via Interface Builder with a style registered globally before the parent view of the UI control is loaded.
 - `style: StyleProtocol`: you can set it to render the text of the control with an instance of style instance.
 - `styledText: String`: use this property, instead of `attributedText` to set a new text for the control and render it with already set style.
 You can continue to use `attributedText` and set the value using `.set()` functions of `String`/`AttributedString`.